LARG/HFO/README.md

 Example C++ and Python agents are provided in the `example` directory.

 ## Run
-To start the HFO server `./bin/start.py` then start an example agent `./example/hfo_example_agent` or start them both at the same time:
+To start the HFO server run: `./bin/start.py` then start an example agent: `./example/hfo_example_agent` or start them both at the same time:

 `(./bin/start.py &) && ./example/hfo_example_agent`